Career Scope Services

 - Shifts service delivery away from a one-size-fits-all approach to an individualized approach with flexible options for engagement.

 - Focuses on the development of ‘employment assets’ to ensure participants are fully prepared and packaged to look for work.

 - Utilizes peer to peer activities for added support.

 - Connects participants to ‘better fit’ employment (expanding sectors and demand occupations, career ladders and benefits) through targeted job development, including on-the-job training.

 - Expands skill development and online learning opportunities.

 - Utilizes strength-based employment assessments to help participants identify career pathways.

 - Focuses on long-term connections with post TANF working families through optional ongoing retention and career development services.

 4.1.2 What are Career Scope Services?

 Career Scope services are a package of structured employment activities that help participants find and keep jobs.
 For most participants, Career Scope services are their first WorkFirst activities and the key to their independence from public assistance.
-Career Scope services consist of two parts, Job Preparation and Work Search.
+Career Scope services consist of Job Preparation and Work Search.